EthicalMike/screenshooter/README.md

 Use is at your own risk.

 I wrote this script for visual reconnaissance.
-Since I run ubuntu on a windows subsystem for linux (wsl) I needed simple solution circumventing some boundaries concerning headless chrome in wsl.
+Since I run ubuntu on a windows subsystem for linux (wsl) I needed a simple solution circumventing some boundaries concerning headless chrome in wsl.
 So the easiest way for me was using selenium combined with python.